scripting/fargoPublisher/README.md

 It connects the editing context with the viewing context.

-Put the cursor on any headline in a public outline, and click the Eye.
+Put the cursor on any headline in a public outline, and click the <a href="http://static.scripting.com/larryKing/images/2014/01/23/theAllImportantEye.gif">Eye</a>.

 A new tab opens with the rendered view of that section of the outline.